Your ASC 606 Revenue Recognition Checklist

 The transaction price is the total amount of money you expect to receive from the customer in exchange for the goods or services you’re providing.
 This might sound straightforward, but it can get tricky.
 You need to consider variable amounts like discounts, rebates, credits, or performance bonuses.
 If the payment terms include a significant financing component, that needs to be factored in as well.
 Essentially, you’re calculating the total compensation you’ve earned by fulfilling your end of the deal.
 This price forms the basis for how much revenue you’ll eventually recognize.

-Step 4: Allocate the Price to Performance Obligations
+Step 4: Allocate the Price to Each Obligation

 Once you have the total transaction price, you need to allocate it across the different performance obligations you identified in Step 2.
 The allocation should be based on the standalone selling price of each distinct good or service—that is, what you would charge for each item if you sold it separately.
 If you don't have a standalone price, you'll need to estimate it.
 This step is crucial for accuracy, as it ensures that you assign the right amount of revenue to each promise you deliver to the customer.
 Proper data integration across your systems can make this allocation much more manageable.

-Step 5: Recognize Revenue as Obligations Are Met
+Step 5: Recognize Revenue When It's Earned

 Finally, it’s time to recognize the revenue.
 You can do this only when (or as) you satisfy a performance obligation by transferring the promised good or service to the customer.
 This transfer of control can happen at a single point in time, like when a customer drives a new car off the lot.
 Or, it can happen over time, like with a monthly streaming subscription.
 The timing is everything.
 Recording revenue before you’ve earned it can misrepresent your company’s financial health, which is why following this final step carefully is so important for maintaining accurate financial reporting.

-Build Your Revenue Recognition Checklist
+Your Actionable Revenue Recognition Checklist

 Now that you understand the five core principles, it’s time to turn them into a practical checklist.
 Think of this as your game plan for getting revenue recognition right every time.
 These steps will help you create a repeatable process that ensures consistency, accuracy, and compliance.
 By breaking down each core principle into a concrete action item, you can build a solid foundation for your financial reporting.
 This checklist isn't just about following rules; it's about creating clarity and confidence in your numbers.